 I’ve halved the recipe before but I always regret it.
-Since the wheat rolls stay good for so long, there’s no need to halve it.
-And you can always pop them in the fridge and reheat in the microwave, if needed!
+Since the wheat rolls stay good for so long, there’s no need to halve the recipe.
+And you can always pop them in the fridge and reheat in the microwave if needed!

 You could also freeze half of the dough and make them into cinnamon buns later, which I highly recommend doing.
 They’ll no doubt be the fluffiest 100% whole grain cinnamon rolls you ever have.

 And just like the dinner rolls, I’ve tried loads of whole wheat cinnamon bun recipes.
 This is the base you want to use!

 I’ve tried these with whole spelt flour and that didn’t work out.
 If you adjusted the liquid, it’d work, but none of the formulas for converting whole to spelt recipes have worked for me.
 Not yet, anyway!